Head to Head Survey: IDW Media (IDW) vs. Its Rivals

 |2.39

-As a group, “Advertising” companies have a potential upside of 46.63%.
-Given IDW Media’s competitors higher probable upside, analysts clearly believe IDW Media has less favorable growth aspects than its competitors.
+As a group, “Advertising” companies have a potential upside of 48.94%.
+Given IDW Media’s peers higher possible upside, analysts plainly believe IDW Media has less favorable growth aspects than its peers.

 Summary

-IDW Media competitors beat IDW Media on 9 of the 10 factors compared.
+IDW Media peers beat IDW Media on 9 of the 10 factors compared.

 IDW Media Company Profile